mulias/mulias.github.io/content/drafts/possum-overview.md

 scripts = [ "possum.js" ]
 +++

+[Possum](https://github.com/mulias/possum_parser_language) is a domain-specific language designed for processing text, inspired by classic Unix utilities like [AWK](https://en.wikipedia.org/wiki/AWK) and [sed](https://en.wikipedia.org/wiki/Sed).
+You can use Possum for tasks ranging from single-line command line scripts for data extraction, to quickly prototyping a new programming language syntax.
+The language has a minimalist and focused feature set, and uses a [combinatorial parsing](https://en.wikipedia.org/wiki/Parser_combinator) approach for writing declarative programs that are both compact and readable.

-[Possum](https://github.com/mulias/possum_parser_language) is a domain specific scripting language for turning plain text into JSON.
-It's available as a command line tool, but it also runs in the browser!
-This guide covers the basics of Possum using interactive examples, and should give you enough context to handle a wide range of parsing situations.
+This guide teaches the basics of Possum using interactive examples, and should give you enough context to handle a wide range of parsing situations.
+If you're checking out Possum for the first time and want to learn more about the language at a higher level, I'm planning on writing separate articles about the design philosophy behind Possum, and examples of parsing larger and more complex input cases.

-TODO: Add some motivation -- what is possum good at, what makes it interesting to use/learn?

-TODO: Disclaimer about Possum's error messages still being in development.
+#### ⚠️  Work In Progress ⚠️

+Possum is still in development.
+Most of the core functionality is in place, but there are a couple of rough edges.
+The one you'll likely notice is that error messages are mostly placeholders, and will be pretty unhelpful.
+Rest assured we've got a team of marsupials working around the clock to correct this issue.

 ## The Basics

-TODO: Articulate that every Possum program is a specification for a parser that is ran on input text.
-The output of running a Possum program is JSON.
+A Possum program is made up of parsers, functions that define both what text inputs are valid, and how to transform valid inputs into structured data.
+The Possum runtime takes a program and an input string and either successfully parses the input into a JSON encoded value, or fails if the input was malformed.

+This section covers parsers that expect the input to match specific strings or numbers, and then returns the matched value unchanged.
+Later on we'll introduce ways to compose these basic parsers together to make compound parsers that can validate more complex inputs and produce any JSON value as output.

 ### Literal Parsers

-String literals are parsers which match the exact text of a string and return a string value on success.
+String literals are parsers which match the exact text of the string and return the string value on success.

-Here's our first interactive example.
+Here's our first interactive example!
 The `Input` field is the text we're going to parse, while the `Parser` field is the Possum program.
-Try running the program once to see it succeed, and then change either the input or parser value to experiment with the string matching behavior.
+Try running the program once to see it succeed, and then change either the input or parser to experiment with the string matching behavior.

 {% possum_example_small(input="Hello World!") %}
 "Hello World!"